Nomadland: Production

-Frances McDormand and Peter Spears optioned the film rights to the book in 2017.
-After seeing Chloé Zhao's film The Rider at the 2017 Toronto International Film Festival, McDormand decided to approach her about the project.
+Frances McDormand and Peter Spears optioned the book's film rights in 2017.
+After seeing Chloé Zhao's film The Rider at the 2017 Toronto International Film Festival, McDormand approached her about the project.
 She and Spears met with Zhao at the 33rd Independent Spirit Awards in March 2018, and Zhao agreed to write and direct the film.

-Filming for Nomadland took place over four months in fall 2018, with writer-director Zhao splitting time between the set and pre-production for Eternals (2021).
-McDormand, Zhao, and other crew members lived out of vans over the course of production.
-David Strathairn, and real-life nomads Linda May, Swankie, and Bob Wells, also star.
-Many other real-life nomads appear throughout the film.
+Filming Nomadland took four months in late 2018, with Zhao splitting time between the set and pre-production for Eternals (2021).
+McDormand, Zhao, and other crew members lived out of vans during production.
+David Strathairn and real-life nomads Linda May, Swankie, and Bob Wells also star.
+Many other real-life nomads appear in the film.
 McDormand, Spears, Mollye Asher, Dan Janvey, and Zhao produced the film.

 Soundtrack

 There is an official soundtrack for the film.